Harvard–Yale football rivalry: 1999

-November 20 quarterback Eric Walland and receiver Eric Johnson set single game Yale records for passing yardage, passing attempts and completions, 437 yards on 42 completions from 67 attempts, and receiving yardage and receptions, 244 yards and 21 receptions.
+On November 20, quarterback Eric Walland and receiver Eric Johnson set single game Yale records for passing yardage, passing attempts and completions, 437 yards on 42 completions from 67 attempts, and receiving yardage and receptions, 244 yards and 21 receptions.
 Yale won the contest on a touchdown pass to Johnson from Walland with 0:29 remaining in the game.

 Yale rallied late and in thrilling fashion to win the year before and the year after.

 2001

-November 17 Harvard defeated Yale, 35–23, in New Haven.
+On November 17, Harvard defeated Yale, 35–23, in New Haven.
 The win sealed the Crimson's first perfect season since 1913.
 Percy Haughton had last lead Harvard to undefeated and untied seasons, 9–0, in 1912 and 1913.
 Yale's three-game win streak in the series ended.
 Neil Rose completed four touchdown passes.

 2004

-November 20 the 2004 Harvard Crimson football team, a team that eight times scored at least 30 points against an opponent during the season, completed the program's third undefeated season with a 35–3 victory versus Yale.
+On November 20, the Harvard team, a team that eight times scored at least 30 points against an opponent during the season, completed the program's third undefeated season with a 35–3 victory versus Yale.
 Future NFL quarterback and Buffalo Bills captain Ryan Fitzpatrick, who captained the Harvard team, earned the season's Frederick Greeley Crocker award as team MVP and the Asa Bushnell Cup as League Player of the Year.
 Fifteen Harvard athletes were named to the All-Ivy squad.
 The undefeated season was Tim Murphy's second in four seasons.

 Yale undergraduate pranksters, led by Michael Kai and David Aulicino, won handily, too.
 The 2004 Harvard–Yale prank gained national press coverage through the early part of the week following the contest.
-Jimmy Kimmel Live!, among other news, sports and entertainment media, gave notice that Harvard fans raised cards in unison that read WE SUCK.
-Yale fans applauded appreciatively in acknowledgement from the other side of Soldier Field.
+Jimmy Kimmel Live!, among other news, sports and entertainment media, gave notice that Harvard fans raised cards in unison that read "WE SUCK".
+Yale fans applauded appreciatively in acknowledgement from the other side of Soldiers Field.

 2005

-Clifton Dawson's 258th carry for the season, a record, delivered to Harvard the triple-overtime victory, 30–24, November 19 in New Haven.
+Clifton Dawson's 258th carry for the season, a record, delivered to Harvard the triple-overtime victory, 30–24, on November 19 in New Haven.
 The contest was the longest ever at the Bowl and in Ivy League football history.
 Yale led, 21–3, in the third quarter.

 Dawson is the Crimsom leader in career rushing attempts (958), career rushing yards (4,241), single-season rushing yards (1,302), career rushing touchdowns (60), and single-season rushing touchdowns (20).